fearlessgeekmedia/DistroGUI/README.md

 1. Open the terminal and put in `git clone https://github.com/fearlessgeekmedia/DistroGUI.git`.
 2. `cd DistroGUI/yad`
 3. Follow the build instructions of the [README.md](./yad/README.md) in the Yad directory.
 Make sure you use the `--enable-standalone` option with the `./configure` command, assuming you want to package yad with this.
 Otherwise, you can just build yad like normal.
-Don't do `make install` if you're doing `--enable-standalone.`
+Don't do `make install` if you're doing `--enable-standalone.` If you're packaging this for distribution, you should use `--enable-standalone` in case the user does not have yad on their system.
-4. `cp yad ../ && cd ../`
+4. Assuming you've done the standalone version of yad, `cp yad ../ && cd ../`

 Now you can continue to building the DistroGUI AppImage